rsvim/ex.rsvim/README.md

 ## Setup

-Setup this plugin in Rsvim config entry script:
+Setup in your config entry script:

 ```javascript
 import ex from "@rsvim/ex.rsvim";